documatt/sphinx-doc-template/docs/source/usage.md

 nox -s build -- dirhtml cs
 ```

+Will fail on error to prevent dead links and other problems.

 ### build_all

-Build all builders and langauges configured.
+Build all builders and languages configured.
 Creates a `<builder>/<language>/` folder for each builder and language as described in [](#outdir-structure).

 ```
 nox -s build_all
 ```

+Will fail on error to prevent dead links and other problems.

 ### redirect

-Create a HTML redirect from the root (`/`) to the default language (e.g., `/en/`).
+Create an HTML redirect from the root (`/`) to the default language (e.g., `/en/`).

 ```
 nox -s redirect
 ```

-For example, for html builder, and languages en, cs and he, the following folder and files are created (irrelevant files omitted):
+For example, for html builder and languages en, cs and he, the following folder and files are created (irrelevant files omitted):

 ```
 ├── build